 “As a lifelong resident of Clarion County, I feel honored and blessed to stand here today as the administrator of Highland Oaks at Water Run,” said O’Brien.
 “We are so excited to open the doors and provide this service to our seniors of this county.”

-Guests were invited in to tour the building and enjoy a range of appetizers prepared in the new building’s kitchen by Dining Services Director Dennis Snyder.
+Guests could tour the building and enjoy a range of appetizers made in the new building’s kitchen by Dining Services Director Dennis Snyder.

 Highland Oaks at Water Run will replace the current Highland Oaks facility in Shippenville.